 About

-But it wasn’t until she attended university in England, where she was placed in a “self-catering” flat (shop, cook and feed yourself) that Abby found that food was her passion: shopping for it, cooking it, eating it, researching it.
-Abby began poking about in the greengrocer’s and butcher’s shops and preparing amazing repasts for her English flat mates—a New York brunch or an American Thanksgiving for 12— in her tiny kitchenette.
-After she earned her degree in Botany, she returned to the States and enrolled in Peter Kump’s New York Cooking School (now The Institute of Culinary Education).
+But it wasn’t until she attended university in England, where she was placed in a “self-catering” flat (shop, cook, and feed yourself) that Abby found that food was her passion: shopping for it, cooking it, eating it, researching it.
+Abby began poking about in the greengrocer’s and butcher’s shops and preparing amazing repasts for her English flat mates—a New York brunch or an American Thanksgiving for 12—in her tiny kitchenette.
+After earning her Botany degree, she returned to the States and enrolled in Peter Kump’s New York Cooking School (now The Institute of Culinary Education).

 A certified sommelier, Abby also conducts wine tastings, in which wines are paired with complementary foods.